INTER-IoT/n2n-ryu/README.md

 the is based in the Ryu controller.
 Ryu is a component-based software defined networking framework that supports the main protocols for managing network devices, such as OpenFlow, OVSDB, OF-config, etc.

-Ryu provides software components with well defined API that has been modified in order to fulfil ITER-IoT requirements and to communicate with INTER-FW as the main access portal to every interoperability solution.
+Ryu provides software components with well defined API that has been modified in order to fulfil INTER-IoT requirements and to communicate with INTER-FW as the main access portal to every interoperability solution.

 ## Quick Start